SM/0160 - STATISTICAL AND MATHEMATICAL LABORATORY

 Mathematical Analysis 1, Algebra 1, Geometry 1

-The course includes two modules of 2 CFU and 1 CFU (24 and 12 hours):
+The course includes 3 modules of 1 CFU:

 1. Introduction to the scientific Matlab environment.
 Constants and variables.
 Real and complex arithmetic.
 Use of the library functions.
 Manipulation of vectors and matrices.
 Construction of graphics in 2 and 3 dimensions.
 Programming through scripts and functions.
 Basic programming with Matlab.